Keep up with the latest hiring trends!

-# of Employees Worldwide: 132,000+
+# of Employees Worldwide: 140,000+

-Diversity & Inclusion: J&J have pumped a lot of resources into ensuring that all employees help to create an inclusive environment.
-The organisation’s Global Diversity and Inclusion vision is “to maximise the global power of diversity and inclusion, to drive superior business results and sustainable competitive advantage.”
-How they’re making this happen is through employee resource groups, mentoring programmes and ‘Diversity University’, which is a dynamic website that helps employees to understand the benefits of working collaboratively.
-The Chief Diversity officer also reports directly to the CEO and Chairman of Johnson & Johnson, meaning that the whole operation is being overseen by top-level management.
-Various rewards and recognitions the company has received include being recognised by U.S. Veterans Magazine as the “Best of the Best” for strides made in diversity efforts, and being one of only two companies that have been on the Working Mother 100 Best list for the past 28 years.
+Johnson & Johnson’s Chief Diversity officer also reports directly to the CEO and Chairman, meaning that the whole operation is being overseen by top-level management.
+Various rewards and recognitions the company has received include being recognized by U.S. Veterans Magazine as the “Best of the Best” for strides made in diversity efforts, and being one of only two companies that have been on the Working Mother 100 Best list for the past 28 years.

 Industry: Financial Services

-# of Employees Worldwide: 13,400+
+# of Employees Worldwide: 29,000+

 Industry: Professional Services/Consulting

-# of Employees Worldwide: 513,000+
+# of Employees Worldwide: 738,000+

 5. Kaiser Permanente

-# of Employees Worldwide: 217,828+
+# of Employees Worldwide: 304,000+

 Industry: Professional Services

-# of Employees Worldwide: 280,000+
+# of Employees Worldwide: 365,000+

-# of Employees Worldwide: 86,200+
+# of Employees Worldwide: 79,000+

 8. Marriott International

-# of Employees Worldwide: 174,000+
+# of Employees Worldwide: 120,000+

-Diversity & Inclusion: Named as one of the ‘World’s Best Multinational Workplaces by Great Place to Work’, the world’s largest annual study of workplace excellence, Marriott International extends their commitment to creating an inclusive guest experience to their workforce around the globe.
+Diversity and Inclusion: Named as one of the ‘World’s Best Multinational Workplaces’ by Great Place to Work, the largest annual study of workplace excellence, Marriott International extends their commitment to creating an inclusive guest experience to their workforce around the globe.

 # of Employees Worldwide: 101,000+